By Adam Abdalla, Jordan Jones, Stav Salpeter

-The report we create and the recording of the event will both be made available on the Balfour Project website, so that they can be referred to in the future.
-They will provide a useful resource both for ongoing policy decisions such as those relating to foreign aid to support Bedouin communities, and to ‘emergency’ decisions relating to house demolitions of Bedouin communities in Area C. The issue of Khan al-Ahmar shows a positive example of the potential of international pressure to prevent demolitions of Bedouin houses, and our project will show the added British responsibility underlying such declarations.
+The report will provide a useful resource both for ongoing policy decisions such as those relating to foreign aid to support Bedouin communities, and to ‘emergency’ decisions relating to house demolitions of Bedouin communities in Area C. The issue of Khan al-Ahmar shows a positive example of the potential of international pressure to prevent demolitions of Bedouin houses, and our project will show the added British responsibility underlying such declarations.

 Audience: General British Public and The Bedouin communities of Area C are unfortunately not only marginalised in society, but also in policy decisions.
 There is a lack of awareness of Bedouin societies amongst the British population at large, and our aim is to make resources that are accessible enough for the general reader while comprehensive enough to provide a useful tool for the seasoned policy-maker.